SapitoSucio/froggo-guides/docs/script_commands.md

     - CD_CURRENT_DEFENSE that is used in Guardians & Emperium HP calculations,
     - CD_ENABLED_GUARDIANX that is always considered to hold guardian presence bits.

-The '`setcastledata`' command will behave identically, but instead of returning values for the specified types of accessible data, it will alter them and cause them to be sent to the char-server for storage.
+The ``setcastledata`` command will behave identically, but instead of returning values for the specified types of accessible data, it will alter them and cause them to be sent to the char-server for storage.

-Changing Guild ID or Castle Defense will trigger additional actions, like recalculating guardians' HP.
+Changing Guild ID or Castle Defense will trigger additional actions, like recalculating guardians` HP.

 ---------------------------------------